mengchuxu97/CS_BGM/README.md

 @InProceedings{CS-BGM,
-  title = 	 {Modeling Uncertainties in Generative Compressed Sensing}, author =       {Yilang Zhang and Mengchu Xu and Xiaojun Mao and Jian Wang}, booktitle = 	 {Proceedings of the 39th International Conference on Machine Learning}, pages = 	 {}, year = 	 {2022},
+  title = 	 {Modeling Uncertainties in Generative Compressed Sensing}, author =       {Zhang, Yilang and Xu, Mengchu and Mao, Xiaojun and Wang, Jian}, booktitle = 	 {Proceedings of the 39th International Conference on Machine Learning}, pages = 	 {}, year = 	 {2022},